 Portabella mushrooms are simply another name for portobello mushrooms.
 They are larger variants of crimini mushrooms, with a diameter of 4 to 6 inches or more.
 These large, flat mushrooms make excellent grilling ingredients and provide a broader surface for adding fillings, compared to smaller white and Italian brown mushrooms.

-Preparing the Portobello
+Preparing the Portobello for Grilling:

-- Portobello mushrooms, stems and gills removed
+- Portobello mushroom stems and gills removed

 - Pico de gallo salsa

-Grilling the Portobello Mushroom
+Grilling the Portobello Mushroom:

-Pico de gallo, on the other hand, can be added during the final minutes of cooking, as stated above, or after the mushroom has been withdrawn from the grill.
-The cook can choose between a cold or warm filling.
+Some stuffed mushroom recipes suggest removing the mushroom from the grill once fully cooked before adding the filling.
+Alternatively, you can use a pre-cooked mixture as the filling.
+Pico de gallo can be added during the final minutes of cooking, as mentioned above, or after the mushroom has been removed from the grill.
+You can choose between a cold or warm filling based on your preference.